 Want to make a change but not sure where to start?
-Eager to go volunteer abroad but not sure what you would do there exactly?
+Eager to go volunteer abroad but don’t know any suitable programmes?
 Allow us to make a few suggestions:

 EU Aid Volunteers brings together volunteers and organisations from different countries, providing practical support to humanitarian aid projects and contributing to strengthening the local capacity and resilience of disaster-affected communities.
 Individuals can apply to be deployed to humanitarian projects worldwide.

 Participants in the EU Aid Volunteers initiative must be over 18 years old and be a citizen of an EU Member State or a long-term resident in the EU.
 The support package to volunteers while on deployment includes accommodation, travel, insurance, ongoing learning, development, a monthly allowance, and a resettlement allowance to help with expenses on returning home.